Last Updated: March 25, 2021

 Some aspects can be better:

-- I would love it if there were a gift option in this club.
+- I would love it if there were a gift option, like with these other wine subscription boxes.

 - You need to watch out for those extra cases if you don’t need them.